Knowing

 "There is no such thing as a Poster"

-Imposter Syndrome is felt by most leaders at one point or another.
+Imposter syndrome is felt by most leaders at one point or another.
 Separating truths from imagined fallacies and sitting in one's power is more productive and so much more enjoyable

 He was not referring to a decorative picture on a wall.
 Of course, his point is we tend to focus on the doubts and holes in our work or abilities, and we tend to find faults aplenty.
 Comparing ourselves with others doesn't tend to help how we feel either.
 We can feel inadequate and possibly even unqualified for our positions.
 This happens often in leadership roles, particularly when we are stepping up into larger responsibilities in dynamic and changing circumstances (almost every leadership position currently could be described like this!)